Secondary calculus and cohomological physics: Classical analogues

 All the constructions in classical differential calculus have an analog in secondary calculus.
 For instance, higher symmetries of a system of partial differential equations are the analog of vector fields on differentiable manifolds.
 The Euler operator, which associates to each variational problem the corresponding Euler–Lagrange equation, is the analog of the classical differential associating to a function on a variety its differential.
 The Euler operator is a secondary differential operator of first order, even if, according to its expression in local coordinates, it looks like one of infinite order.
 More generally, the analog of differential forms in secondary calculus are the elements of the first term of the so-called C-spectral sequence, and so on.

 The simplest diffieties are infinite prolongations of partial differential equations, which are subvarieties of infinite jet spaces.
 The latter are infinite dimensional varieties that can not be studied by means of standard functional analysis.
 On the contrary, the most natural language in which to study these objects is differential calculus over commutative algebras.
 Therefore, the latter must be regarded as a fundamental tool of secondary calculus.
 On the other hand, differential calculus over commutative algebras gives the possibility to develop algebraic geometry as if it were differential geometry.

 Theoretical physics

 Recent developments of particle physics, based on quantum field theories and its generalizations, have led to understand the deep cohomological nature of the quantities describing both classical and quantum fields.
 The turning point was the discovery of the famous BRST transformation.
 For instance, it was understood that observables in field theory are classes in horizontal de Rham cohomology which are invariant under the corresponding gauge group and so on.
-This current in modern theoretical physics is actually growing and it is called Cohomological Physics.
+This current in modern theoretical physics is called Cohomological Physics.

 It is relevant that secondary calculus and cohomological physics, which developed for twenty years independently from each other, arrived at the same results.
 Their confluence took place at the international conference Secondary Calculus and Cohomological Physics (Moscow, August 24–30, 1997).